samcrow/canadensis/canadensis_macro/README.md

-# Macros to generate code from UAVCAN DSDL
+# Macros to generate code from Cyphal DSDL

 ## Dependencies